 Understanding the signs of micro-cheating in a relationship can be incredibly helpful for healing the bond you share with your partner and for your own emotional safety.
 Micro-cheating involves subtle actions and behaviors that, when overlooked, can lead to significant trust issues, breakups, and divorces.
 Recognizing these signs early on allows you to address any potential issues, set clear boundaries, reinforce trust, and take necessary decisions.
 Here are 7 common signs of micro-cheating:

 1. They are suspiciously protective of their phone

-They would even snatch their phone or hide the screen whenever a notification pops up.
+- They snatch their phone away or hide the screen whenever a notification pops up

-3. They bring up their ex-partner in a conversation more than a normal amount
+3. They bring up their ex-partner in every conversation

 4. Their profiles on dating apps still exist